MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 The Microsoft platform for education simplifies the management of Windows devices with Intune and Microsoft 365 Education.
 The first, fundamental step, is to configure the identity infrastructure to manage user access and permissions for your school.

 Microsoft Entra ID, which is included with the Microsoft 365 Education subscription, provides authentication and authorization to any Microsoft cloud services.
 Identity objects are defined in Microsoft Entra ID for human identities, like students and teachers, as well as non-human identities, like devices, services, and applications.
-Once users get Microsoft 365 licenses assigned, they'll be able to consume services and access resources within the tenant.
+Withn Microsoft 365 licenses, users can consume services and access resources within the tenant.
 With Microsoft 365 Education, you can manage identities for your teachers and students, assign licenses to devices and users, and create groups for the classrooms.

 > [!div class="checklist"]
 >In this section you will: